Practical Nail Care Tips and Products You’ll Love

 6. Protect Your Hands

 Always wear gloves when doing house chores or washing dishes.
-Cleaning agents and detergents can strip away natural oils, leaving your nails dry and prone to breaking.
+Cleaning agents and detergents can dry out the nails and skin, leaving your nails dry and prone to breaking.

 Your diet can influence your overall appearance, including your nails.
 Nails are made of keratin, and their appearance can be affected by overall nutrition.